 Certain, immediate effects are similar to the symptoms associated with colds or other viral diseases, so it is often difficult to determine if the symptoms are a result of exposure to indoor air pollution; for this reason, it is important to pay attention to the time and place symptoms occur.
 If the symptoms fade or go away when a person is away from home, for example, an effort should be made to identify indoor air sources that may be possible causes.
 Some effects may be made worsened by an inadequate supply of outdoor air or from the heating, cooling, or humidity conditions that may be prevalent in the home.

 Health effects may show up either years after exposure has occurred or o nly after long, or repeated, periods of exposure.
 These effects, which include some respiratory diseases, heart disease, and cancer, can be severely debilitating or fatal.
 It is prudent to try to improve the indoor air quality in your home even if symptoms are not noticeable.

 While pollutants commonly found in indoor air are responsible for many harmful effects, there is considerable uncertainty about what concentrations or periods of exposure are necessary to produce specific health problems.
 People also react very differently when exposed to indoor air pollutants; further research is needed to better understand which health effects occur after exposure to the average pollutant concentrations found in homes and which occurs from the higher concentrations that occur for short periods of time.

 Measuring Pollutant Levels

-For pollutants other than radon, measurements are most appropriate when there are either health symptoms or signs of poor ventilation and specific sources or pollutants have been identified as possible causes of indoor air quality problems.
-NOW Environmental Services can perform a whole home IAQ investigation in just under 4 (four) hours and have the certified laboratory results back to you in as little as 48 hours
+Testing for pollutants other than radon, measurements are the most appropriate when there are either health symptoms or signs of poor ventilation; and specific sources or pollutants have been identified as possible causes of indoor air quality problems.
+NOW Environmental Services can perform a whole home IAQ investigation in just under four hours and have the certified laboratory results back to you in as little as 48 hours.